shanon-richet/-Shanon-Richet-s-collection/README.md

 **Some Music by an artist I like.**

 I write in the document with Javascript.
-I use DOM tree for replace elements.
+I use DOM tree for replace texts into the HTML document.